 - Bailing device

-- Survival bag / Blizzard bag (updated 10th Feb) (not over and above the mandatory list above)
+- Survival bag / Blizzard bag (updated 10th Feb)

 - Spare paddle

 In addition to the mandatory kit listed above we recommend you consider as a team what other items you may require during the event (pain killers, antihistamines, etc).
 We recommend that you take time to consider what you will need to look after your feet as this is arguably one of the most common reasons why a team will not make the finish.

 In terms of treatment please assume that as a team you will look after yourselves.
 We do have first aiders at the event, however their role will not be to tape you together.